 We had a good plan.

-Over the past four years I've been presented with many “big ticket” moments where I could exercise my trust and submission to my husband's judgement.
-The biggest on: leaving a cozy campsite in Tennessee to head home to our fire-ravished home in Pa.
+Over the past four years, I've been presented with many “big ticket” moments where I could exercise my trust and submission to my husband's judgment.
+The biggest one: leaving a cozy campsite in Tennessee to head home to our fire-ravished home in Pa.

 I have learned that submission isn't going along blindly or being a doormat but rather discussing, formulating, interjecting and ultimately allowing him to make the final call, even if it means I'd do things differently.